BacterialCellBiologyLab/KymographsAngleMeasurement/README.md

 	- then inside the selected folder it will save an html report containing the result of the analysis
 - Both options can be used to test the code using the example data in the "example" folder
 	- expected result can be seen in the file "report.html" contained in the example folder

+- Code execution should take less than 1 minute for batches of less than 1000 cells

 Copyright (c) 2020, Bacterial Cell Biology Lab, ITQB-UNL All rights reserved.